freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_journalists.rst

     sudo apt update
     securedrop-admin localconfig

-  .. note:: The ``setup`` command may take several minutes, and may fail partway
-            due to network issues.
-If so, run it again before proceeding.

 - Once the ``localconfig`` command is complete, verify that the *Source* and *Journalist Interfaces* are accessible at their v3 addresses via the SecureDrop Menu.